GeoJSON Viewer

 Input

-A .geojson or .json file uploaded from your device, or raw GeoJSON pasted as text.
-The file must contain a valid RFC 7946 FeatureCollection or a single geometry object.
-Files up to several megabytes are handled in the browser with no server upload.
+A .geojson or .json file uploaded from your device, raw GeoJSON pasted as text, or a public URL to a GeoJSON file.
+It must contain a valid RFC 7946 FeatureCollection, Feature, or geometry object.
+Files up to several megabytes are handled in the browser — uploads and pastes never leave your device.

 Output

 All geometries rendered on the map — points as markers, linestrings as polylines, polygons as filled shapes.
-Clicking any feature opens a properties panel showing its key-value metadata.
-Feature counts by geometry type are displayed in the summary bar.
+Clicking any feature opens a properties panel showing its key-value metadata, and a validation summary flags any RFC 7946 errors or warnings (such as swapped [lat, lng] coordinates).
+Feature counts by geometry type appear in the summary bar, and you can download, copy, or share a link to the data.

 Key Concepts